-J-2-13.
+I-2-13.
 Interagency and International Support.

 a.
 Program Objective.
 This program was authorized by Section 234 of the Water Resources Development Act (WRDA) of 1996.
-The objective of this program is to support activities of other Federal agencies and international organizations in addressing problems of national significance to the United States.
+The objective of this program is to support activities of other Federal Agencies, international organizations, or foreign governments in addressing problems of national significance to the United States.

 b.
-This program provides support for US Army Corps of Engineers to engage other Federal Departments or agencies, particularly for technical water security support to DoD in support of COCOM Theater Security Plans; DoS, USAID, and other Federal agencies with international missions; and domestic water security missions of USG organizations.
-Per WRDA 1996 as amended, the program can also support international organizations, foreign governments, and non-governmental organizations to gain mutual benefits through leveraging of skills and resources of all parties to achieve commonly desired outcomes.
+This program provides for the technical and managerial expertise of the US Army Corps of Engineers to address domestic and international problems and to gain mutual benefits through leveraging of skills and resources of all parties to achieve commonly desired outcomes.
 Such activities must be consistent with DoD goals and, if international, goals and policies of the DoS.